 The contestants compete on the basis of their work and interviews with the Jury for nine Core Prizes awarded by the European Commission.

-In addition to these prizes, a number of Honorary Awards and Special Donated Prizes are awarded to contestants who, in the judgment of the jury, would benefit from the specific experiences that these prizes offer.
+In addition to these prizes, a number of Honorary Awards and Special Donated Prizes are awarded to contestants who, in the judgement of the jury, would benefit from the specific experiences that these prizes offer.

 These include all-expenses-paid trips to the London International Youth Science Forum (LIYSF) and the Stockholm International Youth Science Seminar (SIYSS).
 The prize to Stockholm also includes tickets to the Nobel Prize Ceremony.